idefix-code/tutorial/GettingStarted/RunningOnGPUs.md

 ## Requirements

-This tutorial assumes that you have an account on the LMU cluster and that you can log into `login.physik.uni-muenchen.de`.
+This tutorial assumes that you have an account on the Jureca cluster and that you can log into `jureca.fz-juelinch.de`.

 <a id="environement"></a>
 ## Environement and Code setup